 In accordance with the provisions of Hazardous Waste Management laws, the Ministry of Environment, Forest, and Climate Change (MoEFCC) serves as the nodal ministry for dealing with the transboundary movement of hazardous and other wastes.
 Every industry generates a significant amount of waste which is naturally released into the environment.
 All waste products discarded improperly may harm the natural essence of the environment.
-Among these wastes, there are a few classes categorized into those that can be lethal and pose a large threat to the safety of all living being’s health as well as of the environment.
+Among these wastes, there are a few classes categorized into those that can be lethal and pose a large threat to the safety of all living beings’ health as well as the environment.
 Such waste generated is known as Hazardous Waste.
-The country further follows a complete separate legislation for the proper disposal and management of hazardous waste.
+The country further follows completely separate legislation for the proper disposal and management of hazardous waste.

-Why is an MoEFCC Registration Needed?
+Why is a MoEFCC Registration Needed?

 Hazardous Waste Management requires a strict check while collecting, handling, and disposing of waste that, if handled carelessly, can seriously harm the environment or human health and safety.
 Hazardous wastes are typically produced by chemical production, manufacturing, and other industrial activities.
 They can be solids, liquids, sludges, or enclosed gases.
 Inadequate operations for storage, transportation, treatment, or disposal could result in damage.
 Improper handling, storage, or disposal of hazardous material frequently causes harmful water pollution by contaminating groundwater and surface water supplies.
 It can also cause hazardous land contamination.
-Also houses that are built next to old and abandoned garbage disposal facilities may put residents at risk.
+Also, houses that are built next to old and abandoned garbage disposal facilities may put residents at risk.
 Hence the Government strictly controls the process of managing hazardous wastes in an effort to address current issues and avoid future harm.

 The MoEFCC has been vested with granting such clearance and without it, the transboundary movement of Hazardous Waste is not permitted.